Previz-app/io_scene_previz/README.rst

 ==========================
-Previz Blender integration
+Previz :: Blender Plugin
 ==========================

-This README contains instructions for contributing to the development of the Previz Blender plugin.
+**This README contains instructions for development of the Previz Blender plugin.
+If you're interested in simply _using_ the Blender plugin, download the lastest release here: <https://github.com/Previz-app/io_scene_previz/releases/tag/v1.2.2>**

-If you simply want to use this plugin with Blender, you can ignore the contents of this README, and download `the latest release <https://github.com/Previz-app/io_scene_previz/releases/tag/v1.2.2>`_.

 ---------------
 Getting started